bbhorrigan/connectme/README.md

 ## Features

-- **AI-powered Chat**: Engage in conversations with the power of OpenAI's ChatGPT model.
+- **AI-powered Chat**: Engage in conversations with the power of OpenAI's ChatGPT service.
 - **Easy Integration**: Quick setup to get ChatGPT in your server.

 ## Installation & Setup